sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/repo-management/support-new-code-host.md

 We currently only support per path filtering in sub-repo permissions.

-The implementation can vary a lot depending on the specifics of each code host, but again, a rouugh estimate is about two weeks of work.
+The implementation can vary a lot depending on the specifics of each code host, but again, a rough estimate is about two weeks of work.

 ## Considerations